Vivekanand-R/Enterprise-AI-Agents/README.md

 > **Problem-first • Workflow-first • Enterprise-first**

-It starts from real-world workflows, user intent, and business outcomes — and works backward to autonomy design, data, tools, orchestration, governance, and economics.
+It starts from real-world workflows, user intent, and business outcomes — and works to autonomy design, data, tools, orchestration, governance, and economics.

 ---